vignettes/web_only/v9_kmers.Rmd

 ## [3] "array"

-Currently we are not supporting sequence motifs analysis for more than one sample, but we are working on it.
-In order to compute and visualise sequence motif matrices for all of your samples you need to process them one-by-one, which can be easily done in for-loops or via the lapply()
+Currently we do not support sequence motifs analysis for more than one sample, but we are working on including it into our following release.
+In order to compute and visualise sequence motif matrices for all of your samples you need to process them one by one, which can be easily done in for-loops or via the lapply() function.

 kmer_profile(kmers, "freq")